Clement Vallandigham: House of Representatives

 Vallandigham ran for Congress in 1856, but he was narrowly defeated.
-He appealed to the Committee of Elections of the House of Representatives, claiming that illegal votes had been cast.
+He appealed to the Committee of Elections of the House of Representatives and claimed that illegal votes had been cast.
 The House eventually agreed, and Vallandigham was seated on the next to last day of the term.
-The delay was due to "the division which had arisen in the Democratic party upon the Lecompton [slavery in Kansas] question."
+The delay was caused by "the division which had arisen in the Democratic party upon the Lecompton [slavery in Kansas] question."
 He was reelected by a small margin in 1858.

-In October 1859, radical abolitionist John Brown raided Harper's Ferry, Virginia, seizing the United States Army Arsenal.
-Vallandigham happened to be passing through, and joined a group of government officials who interrogated the captured Brown as to his aims, which Brown stated were an attempt to set off a rebellion of slaves to secure their freedom.
-His comment on Brown was:
+In October 1859, abolitionist John Brown raided Harper's Ferry, Virginia, seizing the United States Army Arsenal.
+Vallandigham happened to be passing through the town and joined a group of government officials who interrogated the captured Brown as to his aims, which Brown stated were an attempt to set off a rebellion of slaves to secure their freedom.
+Abolitionist William Lloyd Garrison's newspaper, The Liberator, quoted Vallandingham on Brown:

-Vallandingham was pro-slavery, described in a hostile newspaper as "perform[ing] the dirty work of the Southern slavocracy".
-He was always a vigorous supporter of those "states' rights".
-He believed the federal government had no power to regulate any legal institution, which slavery at the time was.
-He also believed the states had an implied right to secede and that, legally, the Confederacy could not militarily be conquered.
-Vallandigham was a believer in low tariffs and that slavery was a matter for each state to decide.
-During the ensuing war, he would become one of Lincoln's most outspoken critics.
+Following this quotation, The Liberator stated, "This Vallandingham is manifestly as mean and venomous a creature as ever yet crawled in the presence, and performed the dirty work of the Southern slavocracy".

+The National Park Service website states, "Vallandigham was a vigorous proponent of states' right [sic], including the right to secede.
+He believed that the Union had no constitutional right to regulate slavery or to militarily attack the Confederacy".
+During the Civil War, he was one of Lincoln's most outspoken critics.

-He was re-elected to the House in 1860.
+Vallandigham was re-elected to the House in 1860.
 During the 1860 presidential campaign, he supported Stephen A. Douglas, although he disagreed with Douglas's position on "squatter sovereignty", which was used by detractors to describe popular sovereignty.